chutrunganh/Blockchain-and-Applications-IT4527E/Lab_02/README.md

 uint256 public price2 = 10 ether; // Price per token for the remaining tokens
 ```

 The requirement specifies that first 25% is 5 ether and next 25% is 10 ether, that is okay to deploy on local.
 However, I want to deploy these two contracts to the Sepolia testnet, I will change the ratio a little bit, since Sepolia testnet only gives you 0.05 ETH a day for testing.
-Therefore, we do not have the ETH to buy with 5 ether, 10 ether as current ratio, let's change it to 0.0005 ether and 0.001 ether.
+Therefore, we do not have enough ETH to buy with 5 ether, 10 ether at the current ratio, so let's change it to 0.0005 ether and 0.001 ether.
 Uncomment these two lines:

 ```solidity
 uint256 public price1 = 0.0005 ether;  // Price per token for the first 25% of tokens